awsdocs/amazon-workmail-administration-guide/doc_source/logging-using-cloudtrail.md

 }
 ```

-The following example shows a CloudTrail log entry that demonstrates the `CreateAlias` action\.
+The following example shows a CloudTrail log entry that demonstrates the `CreateAlias` action from the Amazon WorkMail API\.

 ```
 {